Shop and Save on New York State Health Insurance

 May 3rd, 2012

-“Given that we know that fruits and vegetables are good for our health in general, our findings add to the idea that we should be consuming more, especially berries, as a way to help maintain memory in older ages.”
+“Given that we know that fruits and vegetables are good for our health in general, our findings add to the idea that we should be consuming more, especially berries, to help maintain memory in older ages.”

 Berries in particular contain a specific kind of antioxidant called anthocyanidins.
-Elizabeth Devore, an instructor in medicine at Brigham and Women’s Hospital and Harvard Medical School, in Boston said, “anthocyanidin helps give berries their rich colors, and it’s found in fruits such as raspberries, blueberries, strawberries, cherries, elderberries, and red and concord grapes.
-She further explained that anthocyanidins can cross the blood-brain barrier and that flavonoids tend to locate in the areas of the brain responsible for memory and learning.
+Elizabeth Devore, an instructor in medicine at Brigham and Women’s Hospital and Harvard Medical School, in Boston said, “Anthocyanidin helps give berries their rich colors, and it’s found in fruits such as raspberries, blueberries, strawberries, cherries, elderberries, and red and concord grapes.
+She further explained that anthocyanidins can cross the blood-brain barrier and that flavonoids tend to be located in the areas of the brain responsible for memory and learning.

 The study began in 1980.
 They measured the mental function of women who were over 70 and had not had a stroke.
 Telephone interviews were conducted every two years.
 The participants were asked to recall parts of what they just heard.
 They were also asked to recall the order of numbers or words in a list.